andy-su-gh/AdventureWorks/README.md

-# AdventureWorks
+# adventure-forks
-.net project for learn Azure
+A sample web application for Azure Education Program that is built over Adventure Works database.